Herpes Simplex Viruses

-- During a first infection, the virus is shed for longer periods, and more viral particles are excreted.
+- During a first (primary) infection, the virus is shed for longer periods.

-- An infection that first occurs in the late term of pregnancy does not allow the mother time to develop antibodies that would help her baby fight off the infection at the time of delivery.
+- An infection that first occurs in the late term of pregnancy does not allow enough time for the mother to develop antibodies that would help her baby fight off the infection at the time of delivery.

-The risk for transmission also increases if infants with infected mothers are born prematurely, if there is invasive monitoring, or if instruments are used during vaginal delivery.
+The risk for transmission also increases if infants with infected mothers are born prematurely, there is invasive monitoring, or instruments are used during vaginal delivery.
 Transmission can occur if the amniotic membrane of an infected woman ruptures prematurely, or as the infant passes through an infected birth canal.
-This increased risk is present if the woman is having or has recently had an active herpes outbreak in the genital area.
+This risk is increased if the woman is having or has recently had an active herpes outbreak in the genital area.

 Very rarely, the virus is transmitted across the placenta, a form of the infection known as congenital herpes.
 Also rarely, newborns may contract herpes during the first weeks of life from being kissed by someone with a herpes cold sore.

 Infants may get congenital herpes from a mother with an active herpes infection at the time of birth.
-Aggressive treatment with antiviral medication is required, but it may not help systemic herpes.
+Aggressive treatment with antiviral medication is required.

 Herpes and Newborn Infants

 Herpes infection in a newborn can cause a range of symptoms, including skin rash, fevers, mouth sores, and eye infections.
 If left untreated, neonatal herpes is a very serious and even life-threatening condition.
-Neonatal herpes can spread to the brain and central nervous system, causing encephalitis and meningitis and can lead to intellectual disability, cerebral palsy, and death.
+Neonatal herpes can spread to the brain and central nervous system, causing encephalitis and meningitis.
+It also can lead to intellectual disability, cerebral palsy, and death.
 Herpes can also spread to internal organs, such as the liver and lungs.